Mohammad-Usama/Mohammad-Usama/README.md

 - 👋 Hi, I’m @Mohammad-Usama.
 I have been working as a Software Engineer from previous 2 years.
 - 👀 I’m interested in exploring my dimensions with solving new and interesting challenges
-- 🌱 I’m currently learning Java Spring, Struts and IMB WebSphere Commerce
+- 🌱 I’m currently working Java Spring, Struts and IMB WebSphere Commerce
 - 💞️ I’m looking to collaborate on any programming challenges that would help to fill my coding appetite
 - 📫 You can reach me at my email i.e. usama.rajputkhokhar@gmail.com